How To Familiarize Yourself With Lime

 - Create a guitar piece that has notes in standard notation on one staff, and guitar tablature on another.
 Copy and paste between the staves; make any necessary corrections to Lime's automatic fingering.

 - Experiment with Parameters.
 Try the microtonal accidentals in the Special Accidentals option.
-Define some new accidentals for yourself using Parameters.
+Perhaps define some new accidentals for yourself using Parameters.

 - Copy music excerpts from Lime to Microsoft Word.
-Use Copy Rectangle in Lime, then Paste Special in Word 97/98/2000.
-The music can be resized in Word, but not edited.
+Use Copy Rectangle in Lime, then Paste Special in Microsoft Word or equivalent.
+The music can be resized in Word, but not, of course, edited.

 Forward to What's New in Lime